 A wonderful, sustainable gift idea for Valentine's Day is a Fairtrade solar lamp from sun glassproduced in the townships of Johannesburg.
 The solar module in the lid Stores energy during the day and emits it again in the form of light during the night if required.

 Decorate the contents as you liketo make your partner happy.
-Whether it's beach sand, flowers, concert tickets, wellness vouchers or a love letter - you know best how to positively surprise him or her.
+Whether it's beach sand, flowers, concert tickets, spa vouchers or a love letter - you know best how to surprise him or her in a positive way.

 Here you can get the solar canning jar: